Hellerhammer/Nutrack-Public/README.md

 ## API-Doc

-When you host the backend, there should be a swagger doc for the api endpoints: http://{host}:{port}/swagger/index.html You can also look this up under src\backend\api\docs
+When you host the backend, there should be a swagger doc for the api endpoints: "http://{host}:{port}/swagger/index.html".
+You can also look this up under src\backend\api\docs.

 ## Project Structure